anurag250402/Credit-Card-Fraud-Detection/README.md

 ## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is open-source and free to use.

 ---